June 4, 2024

 When will the crypto bull run end?

-The question everyone is asking: When will the bull market end?
+The question on every investor’s mind: When will the bull market end?

 What marks the end of a bull market?